thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 edit-mode:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-settings-edit-mode-1-pe.png
-        title: 'To enter dashboard edit mode, open the dashboard and click the "Edit mode" button in the upper right corner of the screen;'
+        title: 'To enter dashboard edit mode, simply open the dashboard you wish to edit and click the "Edit mode" button found in the upper right corner of the screen;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-settings-edit-mode-2-pe.png
         title: 'Click "Save" button to save the dashboard or click "Cancel" button to rollback all unsaved changes.'